JaredDyreson/EPP-Study-Repository/README.md

 # EPP-Study-Repository
-This is where we collaborate and attempt to not fail this damn test Or Jared just writes it all thats totally fine - 10/24/2018
+This is where we collaborate and attempt to not fail this damn test.

+Or Jared just writes it all thats totally fine - 10/24/2018

 # Script to maintain git repositories